ymbyun/molgw-1.F-openmp-openacc-single-gpu/README.md

 - OpenMP offloading support
 - Replacing BLAS/LAPACK with cuBLAS/cuSOLVER using OpenACC-CUDA interoperability
 - Replacing Libint with LibintX using OpenACC-CUDA interoperability
+- GPU acceleration of DOT_PRODUCT and MATMUL (There are multiple ways to do it)

 [A paper for OpenMP and OpenACC implementations]: #